3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 PLA (Polylactic Acid) is a biodegradable (under the correct conditions) thermoplastic derived from renewable resources such as corn starch or sugarcane.
 It is one of the most popular bioplastics, used for many applications ranging from plastic cups to medical implants.

 Generally the tolerances and accuracy of FDM printed components are largely dependent upon printer calibration and model complexity.
-However, ABS and PLA can be used to create dimensionally accurate parts, printing details down to 0.8mm and minimum features down to 1.2mm.
-For connecting or interlocking parts, a tolerance of 0.5mm is recommended and using a minimum wall thickness of 1-2mm will ensure adequate strength and adhesion in wall elements.
+However, ABS and PLA can be used to create dimensionally accurate parts, printing details down to 0.8 mm and minimum features down to 1.2 mm.
+For connecting or interlocking parts, a tolerance of 0.5 mm is recommended and using a minimum wall thickness of 1-2 mm will ensure adequate strength in wall elements.

 Due to its lower printing temperature, PLA, when properly cooled, is less likely to warp (making it easier to print with) and can print sharper corners and features compared to ABS.

 With similar tensile strengths, ABS and PLA are both adequate for many prototyping applications.
 ABS is often preferred due to its improved ductility over PLA.
 With a higher flexural strength and better elongation before breaking, 3D printed ABS can be employed for end use applications whereas PLA remains popular for rapid prototyping when form is more critical than function.

 Surface finish and post processing

 The nature of printing with FDM means that for both ABS and PLA, the print layers will be visible after printing.
 ABS typically prints in a matte finish while PLA is semi-transparent, often resulting in a glossier finish.

 Acetone is often used in post processing to smooth ABS, also giving the part a glossy finish.
-ABS is regularly machined after printing and can easily be sanded.
+ABS can be easily sanded and is often machined (for example, drilled) after printing.
 PLA can also be sanded and machined, however greater care is required.